 To illustrate, we have several senior living clients who have installed Wi-Fi networks to support Wi-Fi connected laptops to log medication given to residents.
 These devices were intended to be used outside of the resident rooms, so this is where coverage was provided, in the corridors and public spaces.
 As this network became known to the residents and visitors, the common question became, “Can I get access to the Wi-Fi?”
 Then, the caregivers wanted to start carrying the laptops to the resident bedside, requesting connectivity at that location as well.
 Unfortunately, the access points that were installed in the corridors were not sufficient to cover the resident rooms, because either too few access points were installed, or the building construction “blocked” the signal from getting to the resident rooms.
 In turn, their networks had to be redesigned to accommodate the additional need for resident room coverage.
 This can result in costly re-cabling and further construction.

 In today’s current network environment and when dealing with Wi-Fi networks, it is important to engage a wireless professional when trying to implement or upgrade a Wi-Fi network.
 The need to design and analyze the building relative to the above considerations is essential to ensuring the desired speed and reliability of a Wi-Fi network.

 – Michael Sanzotti, RCDD, LEED AP

-Michael is Reese Hackman’s Director of Technology Solutions, a Registered Communications Distribution Designer, and a LEED Accredited Professional.
-Please feel free to contact Michael for further details regarding the above information.
+Michael is a Principal and Reese Hackman’s Director of Technology Solutions, a Registered Communications Distribution Designer, and a LEED Accredited Professional.